Lower Broadway Pilot Pedestrian Improvements Project (1st - 5th Avenues)

-- Continue “all red” and “all green” crossing phases.
+- Continue “all red” and “all green” crossing phases including crosswalks.

-- Closing the parking lane on the five block stretch and putting up temporary fencing, a protected walking area, for pedestrians.
+- Closing the parking lane on the five block stretch and putting up temporary fencing, creating an expanded and protected walking area for pedestrians.

-The pilot program begins mid-August, and will be under an evaluation period for approximately three months.
+The pilot program is currently underway and will continue throughout the observation and study.
 During this time, the following evaluation will take place to determine best options for the future.

 - Monitor Conditions

 - Receive Public Input & Evaluate

 - Collect Additional Data during Pilot Study